 7.3J.1 General

+For ATG UE with multiple omni-directional antennas not indicating the capability antennaArrayType-r18, the reference sensitivity power level is the minimum mean power per polarization at antenna connector, at which the throughput shall meet or exceed the requirements for the specified reference measurement channel.

-The reference sensitivity power level REFSENS is the minimum mean power applied to each one of the ATG UE antenna ports, at which the throughput shall meet or exceed the requirements for the specified reference measurement channel.
+For ATG UE with antenna array indicating the capability antennaArrayType-r18, the reference sensitivity power level is the minimum mean power per polarization at TAB antenna connector, at which the throughput shall meet or exceed the requirements for the specified reference measurement channel.

 7.3J.2 Reference sensitivity power level